infinite234/ee6470-final/report.md

 but the repeating module has a different structure.

 ### LSTM Gates
-The first step in our LSTM is to decide what information we’re going to throw away from the cell state
+The first step in our LSTM is to decide what information we’re going to throw away from the cell state<br/>
 ![source image](https://github.com/infinite234/ee6470-final/blob/main/new.PNG)<br/>

 The next step is to decide what new information we’re going to store in the cell state.
 This has two parts.
 First, a sigmoid layer called the “input gate layer” decides which values we’ll update.
-Next, a tanh layer creates a vector of new candidate values, C~t, that could be added to the state.
+Next, a tanh layer creates a vector of new candidate values, C~t, that could be added to the state.<br/>
 ![source image](https://github.com/infinite234/ee6470-final/blob/main/new1.PNG)<br/>

- update the old cell state, Ct−1, into the new cell state Ct.
+ update the old cell state, Ct−1, into the new cell state Ct.<br/>
  ![source image](https://github.com/infinite234/ee6470-final/blob/main/new2.PNG)<br/>

- The output will be based on our cell state, but will be a filtered version.
+ The output will be based on our cell state, but will be a filtered version.<br/>
  ![source image](https://github.com/infinite234/ee6470-final/blob/main/new3.PNG)<br/>